-The Group recognises provisions for the future cost associated with the dismantling of leased plots in Dubai and the Northern Emirates.
+The Group recognises provisions for the future cost associated with the dismantling of leased plots in Dubai and Northern Emirates in UAE and Egypt.
 The dismantling events are many years in the future and the exact requirements that will have to be met when a removal event occurs are uncertain.
 Assumptions are made by management in relation to settlement dates, technology, inflation and discount rates.
 The timing and amounts of future cash flows are subject to significant uncertainty and estimation is required in determining the amounts of provision to be required.
-A provision of AED 149,362 thousand has been recognised as at 31 December 2023 (2022: AED 134,532 thousand) using a discount rate of 5.13-5.92 % (2022: 4.24%) and assuming all dismantling activities will take place at the current estimate of the end of life of each lease.
+A provision of AED 162,277 thousand has been recognised as at 31 December 2024 (2023: AED 149,362 thousand) using a discount rate of 4.44-4.78 % (2023: 5.13-5.92%) and assuming all dismantling activities will take place at the current estimate of the end of life of each lease.